 Instructions

-- To make the sauce: In a small bowl, stir together all of the ingredients with 2 tablespoons water.
-If you have time, cover and refrigerate the mixture overnight.
-Pick out the garlic and throw it away before serving.
+- In a small bowl, stir together all of the ingredients.
 The dip can be refrigerated in an airtight container for up to 2 weeks.

-- If you have time, cover and refrigerate the filling until nice and cold, up to 2 days.
-The filling will be easier to spoon into your wrappers when it’s chilled.
+- In a medium mixing bowl, combine all of the ingredients until evenly mixed.
+If you have time, cover and refrigerate the filling until nice and cold, up to several hours.
+The filling will be easier to spoon into your wrappers when it's chilled.

-- Take out five wrappers and cover the rest with a damp dowel.
-Lay out the five wrappers like ducks in a row.
-Wet ½ inch of the rim of each wrapper.
-Scoop a ½ tablespoon of filling into the center of each wrapper, shaping it elongated like a football to make it easier to fold.
-Press 1 piece shrimp on top of the pork.
+- Have a small bowl of cold water nearby.
+Place a few dumpling wrappers on a clean work surface and keep the rest covered with a towel so they don't dry out.
+Scoop 1 tablespoon of filling into the center of each wrapper, shaping it elongated like a football to make it easier to fold.
+Wet ½ inch of the rim of each wrapper (you can use your finger or a brush).
 Fold the wrapper in half like a taco and pinch the edges at the top center.
 Continue folding the dumpling using your preferred folding method.
+Repeat with the remaining wrappers and filling.

 - At this point, the dumplings can either be cooked immediately, covered and refrigerated for up to a couple hours, or frozen.